Arin0402/Data-structures-and-Algorithms/28Java/000_Java_Foundation.md

     - Servlet is a java API which is used to create dynamic webpages/websites. or
     - It is a program that runs on server which is used to create dynamic webpages/websites.

-    - CGI Shell

-        - stands for Common Gateway Interface
-        - before servlet, CGI was used.
-        - it is used to create dynamic response.
-        - it is a scripting program
-        - it is platform dependent. written in c/c++ or perl lang.

-        - Disadvantage

-            - low performance
-            - for each request, a new process is created and each process is handled by a seperate CGI program
-            - max cpu load
-            - platform dependent
-            - response time is maximum

-    - Advantages of Servlet

-        - high performance
-        - for each request, a new thread is created.
-All these threads are part of a single process.
-This single process is handled by servlet program
-        - portability
-        - security
-        - robust

-    - servlet provides many classes and interfaces

-    - packages

-        - javax.servlet.*
-        - javax.servlet.http.*

-    - various classes and interfaces are present in these packages as folowing

-        - Servlet                    (interface) (javax.servlet)
-        - ServletRequest             (interface) (javax.servlet)
-        - ServletResponse            (interface) (javax.servlet)
-        - GenericServlet             (class)     (javax.servlet)
-        - HttpServlet                (class)     (javax.servlet.http)
-        - HttpServletRequest         (interface) (javax.servlet.http)
-        - HttpServletResponse        (interface) (javax.servlet.http)
-        - Filter                     (interface) (javax.servlet.http)
-        - ServletConfig              (interface) (javax.servlet.http)

-    - servlet is created using

-        - Servlet                    (interface) (javax.servlet)
-        - GenericServlet             (class)     (javax.servlet)
-        - HttpServlet                (class)     (javax.servlet.http)

-        ex -

-            class MyServlet implements Servlet{

-            }
-                OR

-            class MyServlet extends GenericServlet{

-            }
-                OR

-            class MyServlet extends HttpServlet{

-            }

-# Servlet architecture

-    - webbrowser sends request to webserver
-    - webserver sends request to servlet container
-    - many programs are running in servlet container
-    - any one of the program caters the request
-    - it send back response to the webserver
-    - webserver sends back response to web browser

-    - servlet container

-        - it is also called servlet engine/web container
-        - servlet engine provides runtime environment

-    - services provided by servlet container

-        1. Network service

-            - Load servlet class or servlet
-            - load file system
-            - provides network services and manage request & respose at the network

-        2. Encoding or decoding

-        3. Manage servlet life cycle

-        4. Security services

-        5. Session management

-# life cycle of servlet

-    - Load servlet or load servlet class
-    - initialization servlet or initialization object
-    - Request handlling
-    - Destroying servlet or object

-    - these are the methods which are used in the lifecyle of servlet.
-These are called inside servlet container
-        - init()
-            - called once after the object has been initialized

-            public void init() throws ServerException {
-                // code
-            }

-        - service()
-            - called many times
-            - it checks the request method types in the request.
-            - doGet() and doPost() methods are called by service method

-            public void service(HttpServletRequest request, HttpServletResponse response) throws ServerException{
-                // servlet coding is done in this part }

-            - it is the main method of the servlet.

-        - destroy()

-            - called once by servlet container
-            - destroys the servlet object

-            public void destroy() throws servletException{
-                //code
-            }

 # HTTP protocol